-Everyone we have read accepts that we have an ability to reason.
+Everyone we have read accepts that we have some kind of ability to reason.

-The rationalists and empiricists disagreed about the matter for reason.
+The rationalists and empiricists disagree about the matter for reason.

-The rationalists thought that the content of our judgments is provided by innate ideas and sense experiences.
+The rationalists believe that the content of our judgments is provided by innate ideas and sense experiences.

-They differed about the veridicality of sense experience, but not about whether we are presented with sense experience.
+They differ about the veridicality of sense experience, but not about whether we are presented with sense experience.

-The empiricists thought that the content of our minds is only provided by the senses, and looked to reduce reasoning to some kinds of psychological associations among images.
+The empiricists believe that the content of our minds is provided only by sense experiences.

+They look to reduce reasoning to psychological associations among images.

-Kant rejects rationalism for being dogmatic, and going beyond its true abilities.
+Kant rejects rationalism for being dogmatic and going beyond its true abilities.

-He rejects empiricism for its skeptical conclusion.
+He rejects empiricism for its skeptical conclusions.